ImplFerris/microbit-book/src/help.md

 ## 1. Compare with Working Code

-Check the full code examples or clone the reference project.
-Compare your code and `Cargo.toml` dependency versions carefully.
-Look for any syntax or logic issues.
+Check the complete code examples or clone the reference project for comparison.
+Carefully review your code and `Cargo.toml` dependency versions.
+Look out for any syntax or logic errors.
+If a required feature is not enabled or there is a feature mismatch, make sure to enable the correct features as shown in the exercise.

+If you find a version mismatch, either adjust your code(research and find a solution; it's a great way for you to learn and understand things better) to work with the newer version or update the dependencies to match the versions used in the tutorial.

 ## 2. Search or Report GitHub Issues